 Standard commercial containers range in size from 2 to 8 cubic yards.

 There are different types of landfills to handle different types of waste.
-The most abundant type is municipal solid waste (MSW), which is the trash generated by people and businesses.
-There also are more strictly regulated landfills for hazardous waste, construction & demolition waste, and special waste, as they all require special handling.
+The most abundant type handled by Waste Management is municipal solid waste (MSW), which is the trash generated by people and businesses.
+There are more strictly regulated landfills for hazardous waste.
+In addition, we have specific protocol for handling construction and demolition waste and special waste.

-Responsible landfill operations include leachate and landfill gas management.
+Responsible landfill protocols include leachate and landfill gas management.
 Leachate is liquid that has filtered through the landfill.
-It consists primarily of precipitation with a small amount coming from the natural decomposition of the waste.
+It consists primarily of precipitation, with a small amount coming from the natural decomposition of the waste.
 It is necessary to collect leachate so that it can be removed from the landfill and properly treated or disposed of.
-Landfills also produce landfill gas throughout their lives.
-Many of our landfills have renewable energy facilities to convert this gas to electricity or renewable natural gas that can be sold to many types of customers.
-We are proud that we were at the forefront in developing and implementing many of the practices that now constitute the standards for environmentally responsible landfill design and operation.
+MSW landfills produce landfill gas, and the majority of our MSW landfills have gas-to-energy facilities to convert this gas to electricity that can be sold to many types of customers.
+Some convert landfill gas to renewable natural gas.
+We are proud that we remain at the forefront in developing and implementing many of the practices that now constitute the standards for environmentally responsible landfill design and operation.

 Transfer stations consolidate waste so that it can be compacted and transported to disposal sites.
 We have a network of more than 300 transfer stations where we and third-party haulers deliver waste.
 In many cases, these transfer stations operate like a remote gate to our landfills.